Rules for Use of Materials

 - Digital cameras are allowed in the reading room for reference purposes only.
 Patrons using a digital camera must sign and

-follow the Camera Use Policy Agreement each visit.
+follow the Camera Use Policy Agreement (PDF) each visit.

 - In handling maps, manuscripts, printed materials, and photographs researchers should only touch the edges of the paper.